 They probably made a very odd picture as they trooped to his ride.
 In fact, all three teens gaped at his black jeep.

 "What did you expect," he chuckled, "An '87 Buick?
 Strap yourselves in.
-The museum is about half an hour inland."
+The museum's about thirty miles inland."

 Conner immediately called shotgun, while Ethan and Kira rolled their eyes and took the back seats.
-As he drove down, his eyes periodically drifted to the three teens in his car, feeling the Power (or absence thereof) more strongly.
+As he drove down, his eyes periodically drifted to the three teens in his car, feeling the Power - or rather, absence thereof - more strongly.
 Eventually, Conner blurted out, "Dude, stop looking at us.
 We're not going to do anything."

 Tommy's lips twitched.
 So he'd been caught out.
 He replied, "Conner, don't call me 'dude'.
 As for not doing anything, you three are the only ones who managed to get detention on the first day of school.
 The last people I knew who did that were the school bullies at my old high school."